pateyu/AmrtyuBot/README.md

-# AmrtyuBot
+# StudyBot
-## As of September 7, 2024: AmrtyuBot is being updated and new features are being added.
+## As of September 7, 2024: StudyBot is being updated and new features are being added.
 The Readme will be updated after all major changes are added.
 Study is a Discord study bot designed to assist students with their study schedules, reminders, and other academic tasks.
 Integrated with Canvas LMS API, it offers updates and reminders for assignments.
 ## Features 🌟